-Our Board is the key decision making body made up of nine individuals, each representing one member organisation.
+Our Board is the key decision making body made up of twelve individuals, each representing one member organization.

-Our International Secretariat, with headquarters in Paris and an operational office in Brussels, liaises with members and the Board, implementing Board decisions and facilitating communication with our members.
+Our International Secretariat, with headquarters in Paris liaises with members and the Board, implementing Board decisions and facilitating communication with our members.

 We are generously supported by contributions from private individuals and private foundations.